Good patient flow is instrumental for delivering high-quality and timely care and enhancing efficiency in any hospital.

 2. Introduce a digital queueing system

 Automation of manual procedures is one of the most effective ways of managing patient flow.
-Modern software systems can automate the entire patient path from check-in and queuing through routing.
+Modern software systems such as Qminder can automate the entire patient path from check-in and queuing through routing.
 Some of them can also handle appointment scheduling to orchestrate the flow of patients before they arrive at the hospital.
 Regardless of which queueing solution you choose, all of them will help you shorten the admission process, optimize patient data tracking, and improve floor operations and staff productivity.

 3. Define an ER ‘fast-track’

 Triage system assigns urgency to your patients, but it’s incomplete without an effective ‘fast-track’ system for lower-priority patients.
 By implementing it, you will be able to efficiently deal with patients with minor ailments (sore throat, rash, small cuts) without interfering the treatment of seriously ill patients.

 How to proceed?
 Designate a separate area to isolate high-priority patients from those with less severe conditions.
 Ideally, assign dedicated staff to attend to each of these groups.
 If that’s not possible, specify procedures when a nurse or a physician can treat a low-acuity patient while they are free.
 The fast-track strategy implementation requires some effort, but it is extremely efficient in decreasing wait times and improving the overall ED turnaround time.

 Thanks to launching a fast-track program, San Juan Medical Center reduced turnaround time to discharge by 20 minutes for low-acuity patients.

 Patients coming to ER often follow a chaotic path where they arrive, sit in the waiting area, register, and come back to the waiting hall again as they expect to be admitted.
 A faulty patient path leads to a line build-up.
 What’s more, it negatively affects patient experience and creates a sense of disorder.